-- Research all financing programs carefully. - Compare the eligibility requirements, rates, costs and fees.
-Look at repayment options and what the monthly cost will be. - Find a qualified co-signer if you are interested in alternative loans.
-A co-signer can be a family member, close friend or anyone who would be interested in helping. - Seriously consider the amount you plan to borrow.
+- Apply for as much "free money" (grants and scholarships) as you can.
+Sources include federal and state government, institutional and private organizations.
+The FAFSA will be your application for most. but not all. - Research all additional financing. - For loans compare the eligibility requirements, rates, costs and fees.
+Look at repayment options and what the monthly cost will be. - · Find a qualified co-signer if you are interested in alternative loans.
+A co-signer can be a family member close friend or anyone who would be interested in helping.

+· Seriously consider the amount you plan to borrow.
 Ideally, student loan payments should not be more than 10 to 15 percent of a student's net monthly income.